paycoreio/docs/docs/connectors/cardpay/index.md

 ### Step 3: Set up your account

 Set up all necessary parameters.
-Make sure to specify `https://psp-ext.paycore.io/cardpay/callback` as the Callback URL.
+Make sure to specify `https://psp-ext.paycore.io/cardpay/callback` as the Callback URL for the provider account connection.

 ![Set Callback URL](images/cardpay-callback-url.png)